Jun 30, 2023

 What Is ERR_CONNECTION_RESET?

-The ERR_CONNECTION_RESET error occurs when the connection to the website’s server isn’t established correctly.
+The ERR_CONNECTION_RESET error means that your browser failed to establish a connection with the website’s server.
 To put it simply, the website fails to load because the server cannot send data to your browser.

 What Causes the ERR_CONNECTION_RESET Error?